 As a chiropractor, I usually recommend that individuals maintain regular movement and exercise, along with using proper seat cushions that may help prevent back pain.
 A healthy spine also depends on getting enough quality sleep, as poor sleep can contribute to spine issues and impact overall well-being.
 Therefore, having a good sitting posture during the day and a proper sleeping position at night can help individuals maintain a healthy spine and minimize the risk of developing back pain.

 Why You Should Read This:

-The point is that I have treated hundreds of patients with neck pain, mid-back pain, low back pain, shoulder pain, hip pain, arm pain, and leg pain.
+The point is that I have treated hundreds of patients with neck, mid-back, low back, shoulder, hip, arm, and leg pain.
 The vast majority of these patients had poor posture.
-Once I got them in proper alignment, their pain would typically fall by the wayside.
+Once I got them in proper alignment, their issues would typically fall by the wayside.

 Chiropractic Adjustments Were Not Enough…